Waste Reduction and Recycling

 Check out our new Story Map on where your waste and recycling go from the curb!

-Suburban Cook County encompasses 127 municipalities, as well as unincorporated areas, with a combined population of approximately 2.5 million.
+Suburban Cook County encompasses 133 municipalities, as well as unincorporated areas, with a combined population of approximately 2.5 million.
 Residents, businesses and public facilities in suburban Cook County generate approximately three million tons of waste annually.
-In 2016, Cook County municipal waste hauler data indicated that haulers collected an estimated 8.2 pounds per household per day of waste and an estimated 1.87 pounds per household per day of recyclable materials.
+Residential recycling and diversion rates for suburban Cook County municipalities can be found here

 Increasingly, fewer and larger private sector companies are providing waste collection, recycling and disposal services and facilities.
 The role of county and local governments, in relation to waste management, has shifted from the provision of services and facilities to matters relating to policy formulation, public education and information.
 Recycling and source reduction programs have been broadly accepted by the public and have significantly reduced the quantity of waste needing disposal.
-Current recycling rates in suburban Cook County exceed 25 percent.
-Improved performance is possible but each additional increment will be more difficult and more costly to achieve.
+Improved performance is possible, but each additional increment will be more difficult and more costly to achieve.

-As more recycling programs come on line and more materials are recovered, additional uses and markets must be secured for products and materials with recyclable content.
+As more recycling programs are established and more materials are recovered, additional uses and markets must be secured for products and materials with recyclable content.